Monte Bravo MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it returns movement history for investment positions, listing specific transaction types (BUY, SELL, etc.) and key data fields.
-Distinguishes from sibling tools by specifying use after openfinance_list_investments.
+The description clearly states that the tool returns movement history for investment positions, listing specific transaction types (BUY, SELL, TAX, etc.) and output fields.
+It distinguishes itself from sibling tools like openfinance_list_investments, which lists investments rather than transactions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.